Deepam-Rai/Algorithms/MapReduce/Readme.md

+# Map Reduce

-The algorithms described here forms part of the Big Data Analytics course taught as part of the MSc in Data Science and Computing.
+The algorithms described here forms part of the Big Data Analytics course - Sem III paper for MSc in Data Science and Computing at SSSIHL.

-The book used was:
+The book used:
-Mining of the Massive Datasets by Jure Leskovec, Anand Rajaraman and Jeffrey David Ullman.
+> Mining of the Massive Datasets by Jure Leskovec, Anand Rajaraman and Jeffrey David Ullman.

-The practical part was focused on Hadoop environment, thus elements specific to Haddop may be encountered time and again.
+The practical part was focused on Hadoop environment, thus elements specific to Hadoop may be encountered time and again.